everinurmind/capstone-project/README.md

 ### Deployment

-The project has been deployed on (https://everinurmind.github.io)
+The project has not been deployed yet

 <p align="right">(<a href="#readme-top">back to top</a>)</p>